Ayrton Senna, the king of speed

 At the age of four, Ayrton received his first kart and soon his father built him a track at home to practise and hone his skills.

 At the age of 13, Senna began participating in karting competitions in his native Brazil and quickly demonstrated his talent for the sport, winning his first championship just a year later.

-Senna demonstrated great skill with karts and in 1977 won the South American Kart Championship and the Brazilian Kart Championship.
+Ayrton Senna scored wins and demonstrated great skill with karts and in 1977 won the South American Kart Championship and the Brazilian Kart Championship.
 He continued racing karts throughout his teens and into his twenties, winning several national and international championships.

 His success in karting attracted the attention of several prominent figures in the racing world, including Emerson Fittipaldi, who took Senna under his wing and helped him secure a move to Formula Ford in Europe.